StevieMolinari/ContactInfoEncryption/README.md

 # ContactInfoEncryption
-contains phone number and email encoding schemes ;)
+Contains script for phone number and email encoding schemes.
+Phone number is "encrypted" as the prime factorization of the area code, prefix and line number.
+Email is encrypted as an affine cypher.